 - 120g mint dark chocolate, very finely chopped (I used Themptation CBD Mint Choc – please feel free to use plain dark choc if you can’t find any!)

 - One x 300g package organic silken tofu

 - 2 tbsp dairy-free milk

 - 2-4 tbsp maple syrup (to taste)

 - To serve: whipped coconut cream, pomegranates and chocolate shards

-- Gently melt your chocolate in a bain marie with the coconut oil, stirring until completely smooth.
+- Gently melt your chocolate in a bain marie, stirring until completely smooth.
 Allow to cool slightly for around 5 minutes.

 - Serve with whipped coconut cream, pomegranate seeds and chocolate shards.